haise0/Gaidaros/README.md

 ```bash
 pip3 install python-docx
 ```
-And ofcource a software to open and edit MS docx file right on Linux machine
+And of cource a software to open and edit MS docx file right on Linux machine
 ```
 sudo apt install libreoffice
 ```